3WrldCupDev/3WrldCupDev/README.md

 - Tech Experiments: Experimenting with new technologies and pushing the boundaries of what's possible on the web.

 🎨 My Toolbox
-- Languages: HTML, CSS, JavaScript, C#, typescript, python,
+- Languages: HTML, CSS, JavaScript, C#, typescript, python
 - Frameworks: React, Angular, Node.js, Astro
 - Design: Figma
+- Management: Trello, Notion, Slack

 🌱 Always Learning
 I believe in continuous growth and am always exploring new technologies, tools, and techniques to improve my craft and deliver the best results for my clients and projects.